hjawad22/flight-log-ui/README.md

 ## Technologies:
 - **React Native**: We leveraged React Native, a popular JavaScript framework, to create a seamless and native-like mobile app experience across both Android and iOS platforms.

-- **Cypress**: For comprehensive and reliable end-to-end testing, we utilized Cypress, a modern testing framework that ensures the quality and stability of our application.

 - **APIs**: Integrating external APIs allowed us to access and utilize valuable data and functionalities, enriching our app with real-time information and services.

 - **Git**: We employed Git as our version control system, facilitating collaboration and enabling efficient tracking of code changes and improvements.